bradyjoslin/assembllm/README.md

 The plug-in is also provided configuration data from the `assembllm` host:

 - `api_key`: user's API Key to use for the API service call
+- `accountId`: Account ID for the plug-in service.
+Used by some services like [Cloudflare](https://developers.cloudflare.com/workers-ai/get-started/rest-api/#1-get-api-token-and-account-id).
 - `model`: LLM model to use for completions response
 - `temperature`: temperature value for the completion response
 - `role`: prompt to use as the system message for the prompt